chaseruskin/orbit/docs/src/commands/new.md

 ## __DESCRIPTION__

-This command will create a new ip at the target directory \<path>.
+This command will create a new ip at the target directory `<path>`.
 The command assumes the path does not already exists.
 It will attempt to create a new directory at the destination with a manifest.

 If no name is supplied, then the ip's name defaults to the final path component of the path argument.
 Use the name option to provide a custom name.

 This command fails if the path already exists.
-See the 'init' command for initializing an already existing project into an ip.
+See the `init` command for initializing an already existing project into an ip.

 ## __OPTIONS__